Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Camino Abicore

-Camino Abicore Tenerife
+Camino Abicore, Tenerife

 Camino Abicore

 Obviously, you can do this in both directions.
 The trail is very easy to follow from Taganana to El Bailadero, but I read it is not well signposted in general, so it may be trickier for the remaining part.
-For all my hikes, I use Maps.me, a navigation app that works great also offline.
-Maps.me shows even the narrowest trails that you most certainly won’t find on Google Maps.
+For all my hikes, I use Maps.me, a navigation app that works great even offline.
+Maps.me shows even the narrowest trails that you won’t find on Google Maps.
 Once you download the map of Tenerife, it’s easy to navigate offline.

 If you’re doing the hike from Taganana, as I did, it begins at the end of Camino Lomo los Lirios.
-For a minute there, it may feel like you’re entering private property, but don’t worry, you’re on the right way.
+For a minute there, it may seem like you’re entering private property, but don’t worry, you’re on the right track.
 You’ll soon be able to see the narrow dirt trail making its way through the lush greenery (at least if you’re walking the trail in late winter).
 As you climb further up, you’ll be able to have a better view of the ocean, as well as the valley, dominated by Roque de las Animas and Roque del Medio, right next to it.

 Taganana to El Bailadero Hike, Camino Abicore